melhelow/unit-converter/README.md

 ## Description

-Unit converter is a simple CLI app that ptovide a unit conversion from KG to LB and from LB to KG
+Unit converter is a simple CLI app that provide a unit conversion from KG to LB and from LB to KG
 ## Usage

 By creating Unit Converter, my goal is simplify the process of converting weight .I also wanted to implement what i learened from this curricullam.